ipelupessy/gammalab/README.rst

 You need at least:

-- Python 2.7 or 3.6 or later,
+- Python 3.6 or later,
 - numpy
+- matplotlib
 - the Python sound interface SoundCard

 and recommended is:

-- matplotlib
+- scipy

 Installation
 ------------